gridranger/mount-and-blade-music-manager/ReadMe.md

 ## Disclaimer

-I uploaded it github as nostalgia.
-Back then when I wrote it, I did not care about PEP8, flake8 checks, unit testing or clean code.
+I uploaded it to github as nostalgia.
+Back in 2014, when I wrote it, I did not care about PEP8, flake8 checks, unit testing or clean code.
 I would write it by following the standards and using TTD, if I would start the development now.
 Anyway it does the job.
 Have fun with it. :)